 It’s hot and humid.
 With more of us working from home and with the kids out of school for the summer, we are using more electricity to power our air conditioners, fans, tech gadgets and streaming services.

-These easy ways to reduce your electricity use also save money on your bill, and can help avoid a power outage or a full blown black-out, like the one that happened 43 years ago.
+These easy ways to reduce your electricity use and also save money on your bill also can help avoid a power reduction, called a “brown-out”, or a full blown black-out.

 The NYC Blackout of July 13/14, 1977, when Con Edison feeders short-circuited following a lightning strike, plunged most of the city into darkness for as long as 48 hours.

 There also was a brief blackout on July 13, 2019 – ironically, the 42nd anniversary of the 1977 blackout – affecting Manhattan’s West Side, including the theater district.
 Power was restored in less than eight hours.

 Tips to Reduce Electricity Use

 Gadgets such as cellphones and tablet chargers pull electricity even when not in use.
 Don’t leave them plugged in unless they are actively recharging a device.

 That includes empty cords dangling from an outlet, waiting for something to charge.

 Ditto, unplug the coffee pot, microwave and anything else you can think of when not in use, for the same reason.

 According to the Lawrence Berkeley National Laboratory, such “vampire” and standby power totals as much as 10% of your monthly electric bill.
 And who wants vampires in the house.